virendra00123/bank-loan-application-ml/README.md

 The system follows real banking workflows, separating KYC data from risk-assessment features, applying business-defined credit policies, and deploying the final solution as a production-ready web application using Streamlit.

-Project Architecture
+Project Architecture:

 User Input (Web App)
         ↓
 KYC Validation (Not used in ML)
         ↓
 Credit Score → Loan Grade Mapping
         ↓
 ML Feature Processing
         ↓